-Depending on your interests and future job plans, you can enrol in any following courses after graduating from high school.
+Depending on your interests and future job plans, you can enroll in any following courses after graduating from high school.
 But, of course, these aren't the only ones on the list.
-Students can also enrol in a variety of speciality courses.
+Students can also enroll in a variety of specialty courses.

 An event manager should have good communication and proficiency abilities, organizing skills, and the proper amount of confidence and guts to carry out events efficiently.
 In addition, event management requires strong creative abilities because event managers are in charge of designing numerous models for events such as weddings, conferences, college fests, and concerts.
 There are many Event management Courses after 12th.

 Bachelor of Hotel Management is an undergraduate degree that teaches the fundamentals and abilities of hospitality and its numerous sectors.
 The hotel sector, without a doubt, plays a critical part in the hospitality industry.
 As a result, there is a high demand for hotel management specialists who have studied the hotel industry as a whole and are well-versed in other important aspects such as hospitality, public relations, customer service, sales, marketing, and so on.

 Students interested in pursuing a BHM Course should have strong communication and organizational skills.
 They should also have a pleasant attitude and engage with others and make them feel at ease.
 The BHM program is often organized into six to eight semesters, but this varies by institute.